cap-js/docs/guides/messaging/index.md

 ## [Using SAP Event Mesh](./event-mesh) {#sap-event-mesh}

 CAP has out-of-the-box support for SAP Event Mesh.
-As an application developer, all you need to do is configuring CAP to use `enterprise-messaging`, usually in combination with `cloudevents` format, as in this excerpt from a _package.json_:
+As an application developer, all you need to do is configure CAP to use `enterprise-messaging`, usually in combination with `cloudevents` format, as in this excerpt from a _package.json_:

 ```jsonc
 "cds": {